-NOTE: In certain configurations the Management Server may use ports in addition to the ones that you set using server.config.
+NOTE: In certain configurations the Management Server may use ports in addition to the ones that you set using server config.
 See the Administration and Configuration Guide for details.

-- · Editing the server.config file - · Changing external database credentials - Importing self-signed certificates to Foglight TrustStore - Setting up an encrypted database connection - Setting up an encrypted LDAP connection with SSL - · Using encryption when sending email from Foglight - · Configuring ports - Setting the SQL Parser properties - · Setting memory parameters for the server - · Adding command-line options - · Binding the Management Server to an IP address - Configuring Foglight to use stronger encryption - · Configuring Foglight to use the HTTPS port - · Setting the length of Foglight sessions
+- · Editing the server.config file

+- · Changing external database credentials

+- Importing self-signed certificates to Foglight TrustStore

+- Setting up an encrypted LDAP connection with SSL

+- Using encryption when sending email from Foglight

+- Configuring ports

+- · Setting memory parameters for the server

+- · Adding command-line options

+- · Binding the Management Server to an IP address

+- Configuring Foglight to use stronger encryption

+- Configuring Foglight to use the HTTPS port

+- Setting the length of Foglight sessions